helena-intel/readmes/genai_accuracy_investigation.md

 curl -s https://raw.githubusercontent.com/helena-intel/snippets/refs/heads/main/model_info/modelinfo.py | python - phi-4-mini-instruct-ov-int4
 ```

-If the model has been exported with older versions of optimum-intel/OpenVINO/NNCF, it can be worth trying to install optimum-intel from source with all the latest dependencies, and export the model again
+If the model has been exported with older versions of optimum-intel/OpenVINO/NNCF, it can be worth trying to install optimum-intel from source with all the latest dependencies, and export the model again with `optimum-cli`.

 ```
 python -m pip install --upgrade --upgrade-strategy eager "optimum-intel[openvino]"@git+https://github.com/huggingface/optimum-intel.git